Working At Night Eagle

 There are few things on this planet worth really fighting for.
 Boyhood (and those who strive to give them the opportunity to experience it) are definitely two of those things that need to be protected.
 You are truly a man among men, and I am so thankful to have been a part of your world."

 - Kola Sees the Heart, NV

-“It must be magic,” says Sun Spirit (camper 2004-2008) in a recent interview with Bay State Parent magazine, “because the math doesn’t add up.
+“It must be magic,” says Sun Spirit (camper 2004-2008, staff 2009-2012) in an interview with Bay State Parent magazine, “because the math doesn’t add up.
 Friends made in a few weeks at Night Eagle will feel closer than friends you’ve had for years in the "real" world.
 And this connection, this togetherness, is something we are very conscious of at Night Eagle.

 For one reason or another, society sets up a lot of barriers around boys.
 There are these ideas about manliness, there are stigmas around showing emotion, there is the pressure to perform and impress.
 We talk about these barriers and actively try to break them down, and the result is incredible; something I’ve never seen anywhere else.

 Night Eagle gives boys the freedom to find out who they really are.
 Sometimes they’re surprised with what they find, but they’re never disappointed.”